fanatiicx/fanatiicx.github.io/README.md

-# website
+# Resume

-simple site setup for resume using theme on github
+This is a simple site setup for a resume, using a GitHub theme.